jirutka/validator-collection/README.md

 Please note that on older versions some Hibernate specific constraints doesn’t exist, so their `@EachX` annotations will not work (e.g. `@EachEAN`, `@EachMod10Check`, …).
 It’s described in JavaDoc.

+### Version detection

+A note on versions: in order to support multiple versions of hibernate at a time, we attempt to determine what hibernate version is being used at runtime using the package metadata for the `HibernateValidator` class.
+This can sometimes fail, particularly if your project creates an uber jar.
+If version detection isn't working properly, you can explicitly tell the library which version is in use by including a file `validator-collection-hibernate-version.txt` on the classpath.
+This file should contain exactly one line, with the version string.
+For example:

+    5.1.3.Final

 License
 -------